zhaobenny/bz-cogs/aiuser/README.md

 ⚠️ For advanced users! ⚠️

-Other OpenAI-Compatible API endpoints can be used instead of the default OpenAI API. (eg. `gpt4all` or `text-generation-webui`)
+Other OpenAI-Compatible API endpoints can be used instead of the default OpenAI API. (eg. `ollama` or `text-generation-webui`)

 Compatibility may vary and is not guaranteed.